Ubaida10/Housing-Project/README.md

 ---

-Let me know if you want it tailored for GitHub Pages deployment or Docker setup too.
+Let me know if you want it adapted for deployment (e.g., GitHub Pages, Firebase, or Docker).
 ```